 When you are in McFarland, you'll notice that it is more blue-collar than most other communities in America.
-64.03% of McFarland’s employed work in blue-collar jobs, while America averages only 27.7% that do.
-Overall, McFarland is a city of farmers, fishers, or foresters, service providers, and transportation and shipping workers.
-There are especially a lot of people living in McFarland who work in farm management occupations (44.40%), management occupations (5.39%), and maintenance occupations (5.08%).
+64.57% of McFarland’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Overall, McFarland is a city of farmers, fishers, or foresters, service providers, and sales and office workers.
+There are especially a lot of people living in McFarland who work in farm management occupations (46.59%), office and administrative support (5.96%), and maintenance occupations (4.07%).

-McFarland is a somewhat ethnically-diverse city.
+McFarland is an extremely ethnically-diverse city.
 The people who call McFarland home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in McFarland, accounting for 91.89% of the city’s residents (people of Hispanic or Latino origin can be of any race).
+People of Hispanic or Latino origin are the most prevalent group in McFarland, accounting for 93.97% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of McFarland residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in McFarland include Irish, Scottish, English, and Scots-Irish.
+Important ancestries of people in McFarland include Irish, English, Italian, and Lebanese.

 The most common language spoken in McFarland is Spanish.
-Other important languages spoken here include English and Tagalog.
+Other important languages spoken here include English and Arabic.